BarryCarlyon/twitch_misc/eventsub/conduits/README.md

 if you want to take more than one Websocket offline for maintenance you should Update Conduits to take the effected shards out/moved to another shard.

 You can have multiple shards assigned to the same logical endpoint/sessionID.

+# HandOver a socket

+On a conduit of one shard, doing a hand over theres two approachs

+1. Make a new Socket
+2. Update the shard to the new socket

+or

+1. Make a new socket
+2. Increas shard count by 1 (so 2 shards)
+3. Assign new socket to shard 1
+4. When happy swap shard 1 to shard 0 and shard 0 to shard 1 in the same PATCH request
+5. When happy disconnect shard 1 and descrease shard count back to 1

+The second method is more invasive but can mean you don't lose any events whilst handovering